 While VS1 and VVS2 diamonds stand only one grade apart from each other on the GIA scale, they still show a difference in performance and appearance.

-So let’s see the distinguishing features in a VS1 and VVS2 diamond.
+So let’s see the distinguishing features of a VS1 and VVS2 diamond.

 VS1 Diamond has More Inclusions

-As you move down each grade on the scale, the number of inclusions and blemishes in the diamond is increased.
+As you move down each grade on the scale, the number of inclusions and blemishes in the diamond increases.

 Here’s a GIA clarity report for a VVS2 diamond: